 - Contact your local municipality for instructions on how to dispose of household batteries.
 You can usually dispose of single-use batteries in the trash, but most areas will encourage you to recycle them.
 In some areas of California, recycling may be a requirement.

 - Larger batteries like car batteries and lithium-ion batteries should be recycled and never thrown away in the trash.
-For car batteries, contact a local mechanic, parts store or retailer to dispose of it properly.
-For lithium ion batteries, contact your local landfill for a battery recycling drop off point.
+For car batteries, contact a local mechanic, parts store, or retailer to dispose of them properly.
+Contact your local landfill for a battery recycling drop-off point for lithium-ion batteries.

-Batteries are expensive, and we require them in so many devices.
-Keeping them in tip-top shape is essential.
-We hope these battery storage tips helped you extend the life of all your batteries.
+Batteries are expensive, and we need them to power so many devices we use daily.
+For peace of mind (and wallet!), you’ll want to keep those batteries in tip-top shape.
+We hope these battery storage tips help you extend the life of all your batteries.

 Update: This post was originally published on January 24th, 2018, by Lauren Thomann and was revised on April 19th, 2023, with further information from Amy Rigby.